 Halloween is upon us once again, and this finds many of us gluten-free eaters scrambling – more like Googling – to find out what is and isn’t gluten free.

-Decoding if a Candy is Gluten Free
+How to Determine if a Candy is Safe?

 (1) Read the ingredient label carefully.